-An additional premium has been introduced for children whose parents are currently serving in the armed forces (£300 per pupil).
+An additional premium has been introduced for children whose parents are currently serving in the armed forces (£300 per pupil 2015-16).

-Pupil Premium was £935 for the academic year 2016-2017 for Secondary students and £1,320 for Primary pupils.
+Pupil Premium was set at £935 for the academic year 2015-2016 for Secondary students and £1,320 for Primary pupils.
+It remains so for the academic year 2016-17.

 Pupil Premium Plus (PPP) is a government grant to support and promote the education of children and young people who are Looked After (now referred to as pupils in receipt of Child Arrangement Orders or CAO).
-It is payable for children who are in crare for a least one day in the year.
-Children are eligible from their first day in reception until the summer term of Year 11.
 PPP must be used to improve outcomes and raise attainment.
 How the grant is used must be clearly identified in each young person's Personal Education Plan (PEP) in consultation with the designated teacher and the social worker, taking into account the views of parents and other professionals.

-Looked after pupils are currently eligible for up to £1900 per financial year.
-The Local Authority funding the student allocates this funding according to their own policy and criteria.
-Heads of Virtual Schools for LAC can choose how this money is allocated and the school does not necessarily receive the full amount for each student.
-Some LAs do not allocate any PPP to students in non-maintained special schools.
+Looked after pupils who have been deemed to be so for one day or more in an academic year are currently eligible for up to £1,900 per financial year.
+The Heads of Local Authority Virtual Schools allocate this funding according to the Local Authority's own policy and criteria.
+The school does not necessarily receive the full amount for each student, some Local Authorities do not allocate any PPP to students in non-maintained special schools.